thecml/kubernetes-on-arm/README.md

 # Then it will download prebuilt Kubernetes binaries
 # Later, if you build kubernetesonarm/build, then all binaries will be replaced with that version

+# It will ask for which hostname you want.
+Defaults to kubepi.

 # The script will ask you for timezone.
 Defaults to Europe/Helsinki
 # Run "timedatectl list-timezones" before to check for values

 # It will ask you if it should create a 1 GB swapfile.
 # If you are gonna build Kubernetes on your own machine, you have to create this

-# It will ask for which hostname you want.
-Defaults to kubepi.

 # Last question is whether you want to reboot
 # You must do this now, otherwise docker will behave very strange and fail

 # I've built docker v1.8.2 statically, if you want to use that binary instead of pacman's prepend the command with STATICALLY_DOCKER=1 like the other variables.
-This is experimental.
+When running on systemd and docker isn't installed, it will automatically use this docker binary

 # If you want to run this script non-interactively, do this:
 # TIMEZONE=Europe/Helsinki SWAP=1 NEW_HOSTNAME=mynewpi REBOOT=0 kube-config install